Tumour Lysis Syndrome

 • Muscle cramps and tetany

-Laboratory features of TLS
+Laboratory definition of TLS

 N.B.
 Spontaneous TLS prior to the initiation of any chemotherapy is associated with hyperuricaemia but frequently not with hyperphosphataemia.